According to Coombs and Gell, allergies are divided into four different types:

 - Delayed-type allergic reaction

-Anaphylactic shock belongs to the type 1 hypersensitivity: immediate-type allergy.
-Anaphylaxis is caused typically by:
+Anaphylactic shock belongs to the type 1 hypersensitivity or immediate-type allergic reaction.
+The most common anaphylactic reactions are caused by:

 - Medication (metamizole, penicillin, NSAR)

-The complex immunological reaction proceeds quickly.
 A “first exposure“ with the antigen occurs prior to an allergic reaction.
-The IgE-antibodies, which bind mast cells to surfaces, play an important role in this reaction.
+As a result of initial exposure, the body produces IgE-antibodies, which bind to the surfaces of mast cells and are specific to the sensitizing allergen.
+The complex immunological reaction then proceeds quickly.
 Once there is a second exposure to the same or similar allergen, the bound IgE-antibodies interlink with each other and lead to degranulation of mast cells.
-This leads to the release of inflammatory mediators, especially histamine and prostaglandins, followed by vascular dilatation (which leads to a drop in blood pressure) and increase the permeability of the vessels (which leads to swelling).
+This leads to the release of inflammatory mediators, especially histamine and prostaglandins, followed by vascular dilatation (which leads to a drop in blood pressure) with an increase in the permeability of the vessels (which leads to swelling).

 |Symptoms||The release of histamine causes…|